A Guide to Improving Metabolic Health for Longevity

 Here are two non-negotiables for your week:

 • Zone 2 Cardio (Endurance Training): This is sustained, low-to-moderate intensity exercise—think brisk walking or cycling where you can still hold a conversation.
 Zone 2 is phenomenal for increasing mitochondrial density, making your body a more efficient powerhouse for cellular energy.
+By improving mitochondrial function, this type of exercise enhances your cells’ ability to produce ATP, the energy currency that supports all bodily functions.
+Additionally, endurance training promotes better fat oxidation, which helps your body utilize fat as a fuel source more efficiently, reducing reliance on glucose and improving metabolic flexibility.

 Weaving Movement into a Demanding Schedule